AstraZeneca/kallisto/README.md

 ------------

 We developed the `kallisto` program for the efficient and robust calculation of atomic features using molecular geometries either in a ``xmol`` or a ``Turbomole`` format.
 Furthermore, several modelling tools are implemented, e.g., to calculate root-mean squared deviations via quaternions (including rotation matrices), sorting of molecular geometries and many more.
-All features of ``kallisto`` are described in detail within our [documentation](https://app.gitbook.com/@ehjc/s/kallisto/).
+All features of ``kallisto`` are described in detail within our [documentation](https://app.gitbook.com/@ehjc/s/kallisto/) ([GitBook repository](https://github.com/f3rmion/gitbook-kallisto)).

 Installation
 ------------